What is a network effect?

 Our second (and newest!) network effect is Driver Pulse, a driver-facing mobile app that allows drivers to search for carriers, apply for jobs, view the current status of their application(s), communicate and share documents with their assigned recruiter, refer other drivers, create a profile to assist in job matching, and oh so much more.
 This app continues to grow in functionality and is freely available on iOS and Android.
 We have drivers rave about this app as it’s made managing their driving career and getting a job so easy that they’ve stopped using other methods entirely.

 Driver Pulse is a free application that connects drivers to carriers.
-This network has over 90,000 active drivers and over 3,000 carriers on it every month, and it’s growing every day.
-Overall, over 644,000 drivers have downloaded and interacted with the app.
+This network has over 120,000 active drivers and over 4,000 carriers on it every month, and it’s growing every day.
+In fact, our data shows that every three out of four drivers have Driver Pulse on their phone.

 What this means for you: